apache/usergrid/docs/security-and-auth/securing-your-app.md

 # Security best practices

 There a number of actions you should take to ensure that your app is secure before you put it into production.
-The following is not an exhaustive list, but offers some common best practices you should consider following to keep your app secure when using the API BaaS.
+The following is not an exhaustive list, but offers some common best practices you should consider following to keep your app secure when using the Usergrid.

 ## Never use the 'sandbox' for a production app
-By default, every new API BaaS account has an app named “sandbox” that is already created under your new organization.
+By default, every new Usergrid account has an app named “sandbox” that is already created under your new organization.
 This app is no different than any other app that you might create, except that the Guest role has been given full permissions (that is, /** for GET, POST, PUT, and DELETE).
 This eliminates the need for a token when making application level calls, and can make it much easier to get your app up and running; however, it also means that any data in the sandbox application is completely unsecured.

 As with any other app, you can secure the sandbox application by updating its roles and permissions.
 For more on working with permissions and roles, see [Using Permissions](using-permissions.html).